taviroquai/OSS-Independent-Evaluation-Model/README.md

 ## 4. Validation Process
-In favor of transparency of the evaluation process, the evaluation is valid if the following items are publish along with the evaluation process:
+In favor of transparency of the evaluation process, the evaluation **is only considered valid** if the following items are publish along with the evaluation process:
  - The reference to the evaluation model (this)
  - The evaluation formula
  - The evaluation weightings